MoxForever/totp_auth/README.md

 # TOTP Auth
-The project was created as a convenient utility for adding top authorization to your site without changing the source code.
+The project was created as a convenient utility for adding TOTP authorization to your site without changing your project.

-## Details
-The project was built on python and pip so that it can be easily installed with 1 command if you have a python environment.

 ### Technology support
 | Technology   | With Header Rewrite | Without Header Rewrite |